On This Page:

 What is the seating capacity for events?

-Events will proceed in line with DHHS restrictions, which apply at the time of the event.
+Events will proceed in line with Victorian Department of Health restrictions, which apply at the time of the event.

 Please refer to the event page on the Ticketek website for more information.